 Transitional support services stipends for work related expenses such as transportation received from the Department of Transitional Assistance by former clients whose benefits terminated due to earnings.

+Contributions to, and withdrawals from, Achieving a Better Life Experience (ABLE) accounts established pursuant to 26 U.S.C. § 529A.

+Annuity payments made pursuant to M.G.L. c.
+115 § 6B, to certain disabled veterans or to the parents or non-remarried surviving spouses of such veterans who are deceased.

 Deductions from Gross Household Income.
 Net household income shall be gross household income less the following deductions but in no event shall be less than zero: